flant/shell-operator/KUBERNETES.md

 * `kind` — object's Kind.
 * `namespace` — object's Namespace.
 If empty, implies operation on a Cluster-level resource.
 * `name` — object's name.
 * `mergePatch` — describes transformations to perform on an object.
+Can be a normal JSON or YAML object or a stringified JSON or YAML object.
 * `subresource` — e.g., `status`.
+* `ignoreMissingObject` — set to true to ignore error when patching non existent object.

 ##### Example